livingdocsIO/documentation/DICTIONARY.md

 ## [HuGO](http://www.sternwald.com/hugo/)

-A Digital Assets Management product edited by Sterwald, used to manage images and agency reports in large numbers.
+A Digital Assets Management product developed and maintained by Sternwald, used to manage images and agency reports in large numbers.
 Also acts as a proxy for our Print Api to print publishing systems like `NewsNT` or `WoodWing`.

 ## Livingdoc

 A `livingdoc` is a document in our system.
 It separates content from structure by using `Components`.
 A `Livingdoc` references a specific `Design` which defines the available `Components` that can be used in the document.

 ## NewsNT